OSGeo/gdal/doc/source/development/rfc/rfc101_raster_dataset_threadsafety.rst

   (1024 on most Linux systems) could be hit if working with a sufficiently large number of worker threads and/or instances of GDALThreadSafeDataset.

-* The generic implementation of GDALCreateThreadSafeDataset assumes that the source dataset can be re-opened by its name (GetDescription()), which is the case for datasets opened by GDALOpenEx().
+* The generic implementation of GDALGetThreadSafeDataset assumes that the source dataset can be re-opened by its name (GetDescription()), which is the case for datasets opened by GDALOpenEx().
 A special implementation is also made for dataset instances of the MEM driver.
 But, there is currently no